Unexpected loss of maximality: the case of Hilbert square of real surfaces: Examples and applications

 \subsubsection{Ruled surfaces}

 As a byproduct of the proof of Theorem \ref{b1>0}, we obtain the following result:

-\begin{prop} Let $C$ be a maximal curve, and $\cal E$ a rank $2$ complex vector bundle with a real structure which lifts the real structure of $C$.
-Then, the Hilbert square $X^{[2]}$ of the ruled surface $X=\PP_C(\cal E)$ is maximal. \end{prop}
+\begin{thm} Let $C$ be a maximal curve, and $\cal E$ a rank $2$ complex vector bundle with a real structure which lifts the real structure of $C$.
+Then, the Hilbert square $X^{[2]}$ of the ruled surface $X=\PP_C(\cal E)$ is maximal. \end{thm}